hello-jason/intro-to-middleman/markdown.md

 ???

-* Comes out the box with a directory structure and ERb templating.
-You can change the directory structure for layouts, images, stylesheets, etc. Templates can be changed to Slim (or Haml, etc).
+* Comes out the box with a directory structure and places to put your layouts, images, stylesheets, etc.

 --